- Data Portals

 To check your space usage on GLADE, enter the following on your command line:

-* The gladequota output will show the home space quota as 50 MB rather than 25 MB because the system stores dual copies of users' data for increased data integrity and safety.
+* The gladequota output will show the home space quota as 50 GB rather than 25 GB because the system stores dual copies of users' data for increased data integrity and safety.

 For long-term data storage, you can use our High Performance Storage System (HPSS).